 1. The Great Fall by CJ Gammon

-For the most part this is really a testament to what’s possible in modern web development.
+For the most part, this is a testament to what’s possible in modern web development.
 Learning the canvas element gives you a lot of control over your design.

 2. CSS Scrolling Parallax by Sebastian Schepis

-Here’s a much more practical parallax effect with a fixed background, and larger pages on top.
+Here’s a more practical parallax effect with a fixed background and larger pages on top.
 When you scroll, each page section appears above the background.
-This creates the illusion of depth, and it’s one of the key elements to a great parallax design.
+This creates the illusion of depth, and it’s one of the key elements to an excellent parallax design.